 A patent attorney is not simply a lawyer who is interested in shepherding new ideas and inventions through the process of legal validation in anticipation of commercial viability.
 To be a patent attorney, a lawyer must pass an examination to be officially certified and registered as such with the USPTO.

-In addition, registered patent attorneys must demonstrate to the USPTO that they are “of good moral character,” have unblemished reputations, and the legal, scientific and technical knowledge necessary to evaluate prospective inventions.
-In fact, in addition to law degrees, the USPTO requires patent attorneys to have at least bachelor of sciences degrees in engineering or a physical science.
+In addition, registered patent attorneys must demonstrate to the USPTO that they are “of good moral character,” have unblemished reputations, and possess the legal, scientific and technical knowledge necessary to evaluate prospective inventions.
+In fact, in addition to law degrees, the USPTO requires patent attorneys to have at least a Bachelor of Sciences degree in engineering or a physical science.

-Many USPTO-registered patent attorneys are specialists in high-tech, biotechnology or computers.
+Many USPTO-registered patent attorneys are specialists in technology, biotechnology, or computers.
 Some even have PhDs in specific disciplines.
 They often bring with them technical experts and professionals, such as illustrators for designs.

 How You Can Keep Costs Down

-There are steps Design patent applicants can take in reducing the costs of filing a patent even before they make an appointment with a USPTO-registered patent attorney.
-Among these things is to do much of the preliminary investigatory work yourself.
+There are steps design patent applicants can take to reduce the costs of filing a patent even before they make an appointment with a USPTO-registered patent attorney.
+Among these is to do much of the preliminary investigatory work yourself.

-Another idea, rather than hire an attorney until it is necessary, is to contract a registered patent agent to help you conduct your search and in putting together your preliminary patent package.
+Another idea, rather than waiting to hire an attorney until it is necessary, is to contact a registered patent agent for help as you conduct your search and put together your preliminary patent package.

 A patent agent can do most of the same things a patent attorney can.
 In fact, the USPTO-certification for patent attorneys actually is, officially, as a “patent agent.”
-Patent agents can prepare applications and carry it through the process as well as an attorney can.
-In most cases, they can be less expensive.
+Patent agents can prepare applications and carry them through the process as well as an attorney can.
+In most cases, patent agents can also be less expensive.

-However, since patent agents are not attorneys, they cannot litigate in courts in patent lawsuits, draw up contracts, authorize licensing and trademark agreements.
-The bottom line is while a patent agent could be a less expensive option in being a hands-on patent processor, sooner or later, you’ll need to hire a patent attorney.
+However, since patent agents are not attorneys, they cannot litigate patent lawsuits, draw up contracts, or authorize licensing and trademark agreements.
+The bottom line is that while a patent agent could be a less expensive option, sooner or later, you'll need to hire a patent attorney.

-If you need help determining how to proceed in submitting a Design patent application, you can post your legal needs on UpCounsel’s marketplace.
+If you need help with a design patent application, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.